To Be Changed: The exact form of the following functionality is being redesigned, and will change over time.

 corresponding floating point exceptions in the current thread.

-function returns the current exceptions flags.
-If excepts
+The fpexcepts function returns the current exceptions flags.
+If excepts is

 a valid flag, then the exceptions flag in the current thread will be set,